wayneji/DailyScripts/data/articles/movie_story_2026-05-27_harry-potter-order-of-the-phoenix-3-parts.md

----
-title: "Harry Potter and the Order of the Phoenix - 3-Part A2 Story"
-date: "2026-05-27"
-type: "movie_story"
-level: "A2 Key for Schools"
-parts: 3
-images: 3
-source: "Original simplified story inspired by the film/book world"
----

-# Harry Potter and the Order of the Phoenix - 3-Part Story
+# Harry Potter and the Order of the Phoenix

-This is an original, simplified A2-level story inspired by *Harry Potter and the Order of the Phoenix*.
-It is not an official Harry Potter text.

 ## Part 1 - A Strange Summer